RidaSaghir/Active-Learning-through-Interaction-with-Model-Representations/README.md

 ### `/human_annotations`
 **POST**
 Accepts human-labeled indices and their corresponding labels.
+(TO BE SENT VIA FRONTEND).
 ➡️ These are saved to `human_annotations.json` and used in future training cycles.

 ---